 Why is a CB Radio so necessary for Off-Road?

-Besides a HAM radio, which is over kill and requires a license to operate, CB Radio is the only truly effective way to communicate on the trail with all members of the group.
+Besides a HAM radio, which is overkill and requires a license to operate, CB Radio is the only truly effective way to communicate on the trail with all members of the group.
 Updating the entire group on Hazards, Trail Conditions, and Delays all at once can easily be done in a couple seconds by just keying the mic.
-I personally remember this one time when came over this huge hill and got stuck at the bottom, had I not been able to communicate on the CB to the rest of the group to wait until I got out of the way, I would have had a Jeep come right though the rear door.
+I personally remember this one time when came over this huge hill and got stuck at the bottom, had I not been able to communicate on the CB to the rest of the group to wait until I got out of the way, I would have had a Jeep come right through the rear door.
 Other fond memories of BSing with the convoy, a group of fellow off-road enthusiast traveling together for mutual support and protection, and how having the CB Radio really made time fly when driving to and from the off-road destinations.
 It’s also one of the most effective tools for getting the convoy to stop for bathroom breaks, gas, food, and the occasional vehicle maintenance.
 As a final word of suggestion, that other off-road enthusiast that’s on the trail, more likely than not, is going have a CB radio for communication.

 - Cobra 75WXST 40-Channel CB Radio